EXCCoin/excc-php-api/README.md

 ```

 Now lets generate a seed, that will be also verified for usage on testnet.
-Defaut account and branch address will be derivded to verify the seed.
+Default account and branch address will be derived to verify the seed.

 ```php
 $seed = \EXCCoin\Crypto\ExtendedKey::generateSeed($testnet);